J-SophieCodes/encryption_app/README.md

     SAVE_LOCATION=./censored_documents/
     ```
     Note:
-    - KEYWORDS: A string of censored keywords and phrases separated by spaces orcommas.
-Phrases will be enclosed in single or double-quotes.
+    - KEYWORDS: A string of censored keywords and phrases separated by spaces or commas.
+Phrases should be enclosed in single or double-quotes.
+    - CASE_SENSITIVE: Specify whether the specified `KEYWORDS` should be case-sensitive (true), or not case-sensitive (false);
     - FILE_LOCATION: You may specify any directory, or save the file within the `./documents/` folder within the project directory.
     - FILE_NAME: Specify the name of the file without the extension.
 The file should be of type `.txt`.
     - SAVE_LOCATION: You may specify any directory, or save the file within the `./censored_documents/` folder within the project directory.